MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/memory-functions.md

 ### <a name="parameters"></a>Parametreler

+*ptr*<br/>
-*PTR* erişilebilir, ayrılmış, geçerli depolama alanı için bir işaretçi.
+Erişilebilir, ayrılmış, geçerli depolama alanı için bir işaretçi.

 ### <a name="remarks"></a>Açıklamalar